KHOmega/KH-PC-and-Linux-Setup/linux-setup-vanilla.md

 - Click the three dots on the top right, and then click `Add to Steam`
  - If your game does not show up, it is because you have multiple profiles on your Steam installation!
 The only fix I have found so far is to only have one profile on Steam.

-# Notes.
+# Notes

-Because we renamed the EPIC folder, the game won't read the FMV files, which is why we get a black screen during certain cutscenes.
+For Kingdom Hearts II, because we renamed the EPIC folder, the game won't read the FMV files, which is why we get a black screen during certain cutscenes.
 You can click skip scene here, but the ending FMV won't be able to be skipped due to vanilla behavior.

 If you install Re:Fined/Re:Freshed, you can skip the ending FMV to make a clear file.

 Re:Fined/Re:Freshed also provides other quality of life changes, which you can look into installing below:

 https://github.com/KH-ReFreshed

+For the other games, the cutscenes will simply skip themselves.
+Re:Coded and 358/2 will be completely unplayable.

 ### Links: